Food in the 1950s

 'I enjoyed today because I tried dishes which I have never tried before...'

-The children then used what they had disovered about food in the 1950s to write a lunch menu using MS Publisher.
+The children then used what they had discovered about food in the 1950s to write their own lunch menus.